jsutch/python-network/README.md

 ## Python and Networking examples

-A variety of demos and script tutorials about using python networking
+A variety of demos and script tutorials about sockets, dpkt and scapy

 Thanks to: